I work with electric and gas-free fireplaces and understand the ins and outs of these products.

 To see how simulated flame technology has come a long way, compare the two videos below.
 The first shows an older electric fireplace model, and the second shows a newer one.

 Many homeowners have successfully and easily converted their gas and wood fireplaces into electric heating.
 Installation is very quick and easy; electric fireplace inserts can be directly placed into an existing firebox and plugged directly into any wall outlet.
 There is no need for technicians, home demolition, or rewiring.
 Units can run off of either the standard 110-volt wall plug or the 220-volt plug that is typically used for a washer and dryer.

-Converting to electric heat has many advantages to traditional wood and gas fireplaces.
+Electric heat has many advantages over traditional wood and gas fireplaces.
 Electric heating is cost-efficient on many levels.
-First, most heat from a fireplace actually leaves the home through the flue while only the radiant heat stays in the home.
-With electric heating, all the energy generated stays insides since nothing is vented outdoors.
+First, most heat from a fireplace actually leaves the home through the flue, while only the radiant heat stays in the home.
+With electric heating, all of the energy generated stays insides since nothing is vented outdoors.
 Second, it costs about twelve cents per hour to run an electric fireplace, whereas gas prices are usually around 50% higher.